 Keeping your data secure is a shared responsibility that also involves you maintaining appropriate security on your accounts.
 This includes ensuring sufficiently complex credentials & password rotation policies, safe storage and rotation of API access keys, embedding Rock Content content into your own websites with HTTPS/TLS, and hosting of white-label sites with HTTPS certificates.

 - System and Organization Controls (SOC) Reports are independent, 3rd party examination reports that demonstrate how Rock Content achieves key compliance controls and objectives.
 Rock Content has completed a SOC 2 security review in January 2019 for Rock Content’s organization controls and Visually, ion and Engage platforms with no control deviations or disclosures identified.
 Rock Content intends to perform these annually on an ongoing basis.

 - All Rock Content platforms are fully hosted in AWS data centers in US regions.
 AWS maintains annual certifications and 3rd party audit reports including PCI DSS Level 1, ISO 27001, FISMA Moderate, FedRAMP, HIPAA, and SOC 1 & SOC 2.

 GDPR & Privacy Shield

 The information contained herein is for general information purposes only.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information, products, services, processes, activities or related materials referred to herein for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
-In no event will Scribble be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising, including from loss of data or profits arising out of, or in connection with, reliance upon this information.
+In no event will Rock Content be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising, including from loss of data or profits arising out of, or in connection with, reliance upon this information.